Vena-StartupStudio/app.vena/future-features-demo/README.md

-ï»¿# Future Features Prototype
+# Future Features Prototype

 A local-only Vena experience prototype that simulates how upcoming community and coaching tools might look inside the product.
-Built as a self-contained Vite + React + Tailwind workspaceâ€”no servers, analytics, or external CDNs.
+Built as a self-contained Vite + React + Tailwind workspace—no servers, analytics, or external CDNs.

 ## Getting started